 Bulletproof Handyman

-What Can a Handyman Do in Hobbs, New Mexico?
+What Can a Handyman Do Without a License in Hobbs, New Mexico?

 In Hobbs (Lea County), most "handyman" work is legal without a New Mexico contractor license only if each job is small and truly non-structural/non-trade in scope.
 New Mexico’s Construction Industries Division (CID) generally requires a contractor license for construction work over the state’s handyman exemption cap, and separate state licensing applies to regulated trades like electrical, plumbing, gas, and HVAC regardless of job size.
 You will also typically need a City of Hobbs business registration/occupational license (and permits for certain work) even if you’re exempt from state contractor licensing.